pmetzger/simh-docs/docs/vax780_doc.md

 | `DMP11`  | Unibus PDP11 simulators and Unibus VAX simulators |
 | `DMV11`  | Qbus VAX simulators                               |

-\* Indicates systems which have OS provided DDCMP implementations.The DMC11 is a synchronous serial point-to-point communications device.
+\* indicates systems which have OS provided DDCMP implementations.

+The DMC11 is a synchronous serial point-to-point communications device.
 A real DMC11 transports data using DDCMP, the emulated device makes a TCP/IP connection to another emulated device and sends length-prefixed messages across the connection, each message representing a single buffer passed to the DMC11.
 The DMC11 can be used for point-to-point DDCMP connections carrying DECnet and other types of networking, e.g. from ULTRIX or DSM.

 <!-- XXX -->